datcuriousguy/AI-PROJECT-5-Sports-Equipment-Recommendation-Engine/model_plan.md

 …of these products?
 What are some similar products (this is where the training kicks in)
-Output: selects the similar products as embeddings (need to be translated to english now)
+Output: selects the similar products as embeddings (need to be translated to english now) This can then be shown on a GUI after recovering the product ids within such categories, from the mysql db we created.